Dr. Bookspan's Extreme Research

 The pioneers and Masters were my teachers, including Teruyuki OkazakiSan, who learned from the founders.
 We were later honored to study in Japan.

-Our dojo (training hall) in Philadelphia is pictured at right.
-I am first on left, then Paul Sensei (Sensei means teacher in this context), who makes a fun optical illusion that I am short.
+Our dojo (training hall) in Philadelphia is pictured below.
+I am first on left, then Paul Sensei (Sensei means teacher in this context), who makes a fun optical illusion that we are all short.
 Then our students in order of rank.

 I did years of painful rehab after my paralyzing accident (not martial arts related) using my own methods while all around me said I was unreasonable not to accept I would never stand or walk.
 I started over as a white belt, training for years until earning the black belt a second time.